9 Gold Stocks to Stave Off the Market Boogeymen

 As with other mining companies, analysts didn’t like the mixed bag that Coeur delivered in terms of metals produced.
 On certain projects, lower ore crushing rates led to overall lower production.
 However, management invested in higher-capacity machinery which should resolve these challenges.
 Therefore, it’s possible that CDE stock could get back on the Street’s good graces.

 Recent events suggest that this is happening right now.
-Since the beginning of May, CDE is up 35% despite incurring chopiness in recent sessions.
+Since the beginning of May, CDE is up almost 24% despite incurring downside pressure in recent sessions.
 Once investors get over their newfound fascination with equities, Coeur may once again move toward prior plateaus.

 Hecla Mining (HL)